keras-team/autokeras/CONTRIBUTING.md

 We prefer the documentation to be as complete as possible.

 ### Docstring
-All the methods and classes may directly called by the user need to be documented with docstrings.
+All the methods and classes may directly be called by the user need to be documented with docstrings.
 The docstrings should contain all the fields required by the [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#381-docstrings).

 ### Tutorial